Alzate08/Alzate08/README.md

 🚀 Always learning and building to improve my skills as a full-stack developer.

+---

-#🧠 Skills and Technologies#
+## 🧠 Skills and Technologies

-##🖥️ Front-End##
+### 🖥️ Front-End

-🌐 HTML5, CSS3, JavaScript
+- 🌐 HTML5, CSS3, JavaScript

-⚛️ React.js
+- ⚛️ React.js

-🎨 TailwindCSS, Bootstrap

-##⚙️ Back-End##

-☕ Java with Spring Boot
+### ⚙️ Back-End

-🐍 Python
+- 🐍 Python

-🐘 PHP
+- 🐘 PHP

-##🗄️ Databases##
+### 🗄️ Databases

-📘 SQL (queries, joins, subqueries)
+- 📘 SQL (queries, joins, subqueries)

-🐘 PostgreSQL
+- 🐘 PostgreSQL

-🔹 SQLite
+- 🔹 SQLite

-##📁 Tools & Others##
+### 📁 Tools & Others

-🛠️ Git & GitHub
+- 🛠️ Git & GitHub

-🖌️ Figma (UI design interpretation)
+- 🖌️ Figma (UI design interpretation)

-#✨ About Me#
+---

+## ✨ About Me

 I'm a self-taught developer, dedicated and motivated to grow professionally.
 I have hands-on experience with front-end and back-end technologies, and I enjoy turning ideas into real and functional applications.